 The exchange claims itself to be self-regulated.
 Notably, European Union law that is the Fifth Anti-Money Laundering Directive addresses digital currency exchange platforms along with custodian wallet providers.
 The Directive will be mandatory in each EU states from January 2020.
 However, UK may not be included in it.

-Explaining the exchange’ decision CEX.IO states that it will “provide users with high-level and reliable service.”
+Explaining the exchange decision the company states that it will “provide users with high-level and reliable service.”
 Moreover, Serhii Mokhniev, Regulatory Affairs Counsel at CEX.IO stated, “We have always understood the importance of dealing with virtual currency within a legal framework, so mandatory verification for customers who transact in fiat currency was introduced long before the Fifth Anti-Money Laundering Directive was adopted in the EU.”
-As it seems, the exchange took this decision in order to comply with regulations and to ensure security.
+As it seems, the exchange took this decision in order to comply with the CEX.IO regulations and to ensure security.

 Notably, CEX.IO was established in 2013, which initially started as a cloud mining provider.
 Now, the exchange provides support to eight major digital currencies and four major fiat currencies on its platform.
 The exchange holds daily trading volume around $4.9 million.